EEN421/EEN421.github.io/_posts/2023-05-15-Sentinel-Cost-Optimization-Part-2.md

 # Introduction and Use Case
-Effective Per GB Price is a crucial part of any cost optimization exercise against your environment,
+Effective Per GB Price is a crucial part of any cost optimization exercise against your environment.
+How do you find your Effective Per GB Price and how do you use it to calculate how much stuff costs?

 # In this post we will:
 - Identify **deployment region** for both Sentinel and Log Analytics Workspace (LAW)